sharon846/StudentsPortal/README.md

 ## Drive
 The main part of each student's site is the drive / materials section.
 Next to each new folder (by [site manager](#site-manager)), a directory browser file is auto created.
 You may modify it by modiying site_manager/index file (NOT index.php).

+## Pdf Analyzer
+When new students register to the site, they should upload pdf document that proves they are students at your department.
+Nice tool tries to auto-detect specific text in each document (and also degree and year).
+You can modify and extend the login/valid_pdf.php script.

 ## Login
 There are sections in the site which are limied to only students.
 For now, the sections are:
 * Drive